Zero-day resilience: API design patterns that survive unknown threats

 What non-technical founders need to know

-Questions to ask your technical team
+Three questions for your technical team

 Technical implementation guide